-Sisu is a Finnish truck manufacturer that makes vehicles for standard road transportation applications, but also for specialized applications such as the Finnish Defence Forces.
-Sisu trucks can be factory customized for a variety of applications - for example they can be configured as a timber lorry; with a plow mount in the front; and there are several configurations for hydraulics, such as tipping and tailgate.
+Sisu is a Finnish truck manufacturer that makes vehicles for standard road transportation applications.
+Also for specialized applications such as the Finnish Defence Forces.
+Sisu trucks can be factory customized for a variety of applications.
+For example, they can be configured as a timber lorry, or with a plow mount in the front.
+There are several configurations for hydraulics, such as tipping and tailgate.

 Tackling fuel consumption with minimal changes

-The main challenge for Danfoss was to develop a solution that reduced fuel consumption (and therefore lowered emissions) whilst making minimal changes to the truck itself.
+The main challenge for Danfoss was to develop a solution that reduced fuel consumption (and therefore lowered emissions).
+At the same time, making minimal changes to the truck itself.
 The solution also needed to be compatible with the existing drivetrain and easily integrated into the truck's electrical system.

 Bringing together diesel and electrical power

-The electric motor assists the diesel engine during peak load demand from the drivetrain and charges the supercapacitor energy storage unit during off-peak periods.
-Locating the electric motor between the engine and gearbox ensures simple assembly with no need to alter the existing chassis or suspension structure.
+The electric motor assists the diesel engine during peak load demand from the drivetrain.
+In addition, it charges the supercapacitor energy storage unit during off-peak periods.
+The electric motor is located between the engine and gearbox.
+This ensures simple assembly with no need to alter the existing chassis or suspension structure.

 Improved fuel efficiency, fewer carbon emissions

-Danfoss developed a solution that lowers fuel consumption and emissions; in addition, the powerful hybrid system boosts available low speed torque which means the driver experiences the sensation of power when the vehicle is accelerating.
+Danfoss developed a solution that lowers fuel consumption and emissions.
+In addition, the powerful hybrid system boosts available low speed torque.
+This means the driver experiences the sensation of power when the vehicle is accelerating.

 With the electric drive system, the driver feels the impact of the torque immediately, even at very low speeds.
-This makes the electric machine a useful addition to any powertrain because it improves on the performance capability of a combustion engine.
+This makes the electric machine a useful addition to any powertrain.
+It improves on the performance capability of a combustion engine.

-The solution also enables the use of the vehicle with or without a source of electric power (i.e. the system can be fully automatic or manual) since the drive line is mechanically continuous from the diesel engine to the axle.
+The solution also enables the use of the vehicle with or without a source of electric power.
+For instance, the system can be fully automatic or manual.
+Since the drive line is mechanically continuous from the diesel engine to the axle.
 The system supplies additional power and charging automatically, which means the driver can better focus on the road.
-The driver can also keep track of the system’s data and, if required, bypass the automated system and take control.
+The driver can also keep track of the system’s data.
+If required, bypass the automated system and take control.

-In manual mode, the driver can use the electric motor to rock the truck back and forth if conditions are muddy or make a three-point turn without having to shift gears from forward to reverse.
+In manual mode, the driver can use the electric motor to rock the truck back and forth if conditions are muddy.
+In addition, he can make a three-point turn without having to shift gears from forward to reverse.
 The same movements can be done quickly and easily using a separate joystick-type controller.
 This is enabled by the location of the clutch between the combustion and electric machines in the drivetrain.